Đào Văn Nam

-Đào Văn Nam (born 10 May 1996) is a Vietnamese footballer who plays as a defender for V.League 1 club Hà Nội.
-Mainly a centre-back, he can also play as a left-back and a defensive midfielder.
+Đào Văn Nam (born 10 May 1996) is a Vietnamese professional footballer who plays as a center-back for V.League 1 club Thể Công–Viettel.

 Club career

 Hong Linh Ha Tinh

-After playing youth football for Ninh Binh and Hanoi FC, Đào Văn Nam began his senior career at Hồng Lĩnh Hà Tĩnh, where he made 96 official appearances and scored 8 goals across 6 seasons.
+After playing youth football for Vissai Ninh Binh and Hà Nội, Đào Văn Nam began his senior career at Hồng Lĩnh Hà Tĩnh, where he made 96 official appearances and scored 8 goals across 6 seasons.

-Hanoi FC
+Hà Nội

-On 11 September 2023, Van Nam signed for V.League 1 club Hanoi on an initial three-year contract.
-He made his debut in a 2–1 defeat away to Wuhan Three Towns, in which he has received his second yellow card and has been sent off on during added time.
+On 11 September 2023, Van Nam signed for V.League 1 club Hà Nội on an initial three-year contract.
+He made his debut in a 2–1 defeat away to Wuhan Three Towns, in which he has received his second yellow card and has been sent off during added time.
 Van Nam made his league debut for Hanoi on 3 November 2023 against CAHN which ended in a 2–0 defeat.
 He scored his first goal for the club in a 2–1 home victory over Urawa Red Diamonds.

+Thể Công–Viettel

+In March 2025, Văn Nam signed for Hà Nội's rivals Thể Công–Viettel.

 International career

-On 15 March 2022, Van Nam was called up to the senior Vietnam squad for the first time, for their fixtures against Oman and Japan.
+On 15 March 2022, Văn Nam was called up to the Vietnam national team squad for the first time, for their fixtures against Oman and Japan.

+Playing style

+Mainly a center-back, he can also play as a left-back and a defensive midfielder.